 - You must have a Kerberos session running.
-For example, you can start a session by running the kinit command. - Do not use localhost.
+For example, you can start a session by running the kinit command. - Do not use localhost as in the above examples.

 As with every service that uses Kerberos, Oozie has a Kerberos principal in the form <SERVICE>/<H OSTNAME>@<REALM>.
-In a Kerberos configuration, you must use the <HOSTNAME> value in the Kerberos principal to specify the Oozie server; for example, if the <HOSTNAME> in the principal is myoozieserver.mydomain.com, set OOZIE\URL as follows:
+In a Kerberos configuration, you must use the <HOSTNAME> value in the Kerberos principal to specify the Oozie server; for example, if the <HOSTNAME> in the principal is myoozieserver.mydomain.com, set OOZIE_URL as follows:

 '''

-export OOZIE_URL=https://myoozieserver.mydomain.com:11443/oozie
+export OOZIE_URL=http://myoozieserver.mydomain.com:11000/oozie

 '''